Manchester: Government

-Manchester Town Hall in Albert Square, the seat of local government, is an example of Victorian-era Gothic revival architecture.
+Manchester Town Hall in Albert Square, the seat of local government, is an example of Victorian-era Gothic Revival architecture.

-The City of Manchester is governed by the Manchester City Council.
-The Greater Manchester Combined Authority, with a directly elected mayor, has responsibilities for economic strategy and transport, amongst other areas, on a Greater Manchester-wide basis.
+The City of Manchester is governed by Manchester City Council.
+The Greater Manchester Combined Authority, with a directly elected mayor, has responsibilities for several areas such as economic strategy and transport on a Greater Manchester-wide basis.
 Manchester has been a member of the English Core Cities Group since its inception in 1995.
-The town of Manchester was granted a charter by Thomas Grelley in 1301 but lost its borough status in a court case of 1359.
-Until the 19th century local government was largely in the hands of manorial courts, the last of which was dissolved in 1846.

-In 1792, Commissioners – usually known as "Police Commissioners" – were established for the social improvement of Manchester.
-Manchester regained its borough status in 1838 and comprised the townships of Beswick, Cheetham Hill, Chorlton upon Medlock and Hulme.
-By 1846, with increasing population and greater industrialisation, the Borough Council had taken over the powers of the "Police Commissioners".
+The town of Manchester was granted a charter in 1301 but lost its borough status in a court case of 1359.
+Until the 19th century, local government was largely controlled by manorial courts, the last of which was dissolved in 1846.
+In 1792, Police Commissioners were established for the social improvement of Manchester.
+It regained its borough status in 1838 and comprised the townships of Beswick, Cheetham Hill, Chorlton upon Medlock and Hulme.
+By 1846, with increasing population and greater industrialisation, the Borough Council had assumed the powers of the Police Commissioners.
 In 1853, Manchester was granted city status.
+Its boundaries have since been extended subsuming Harpurhey, Rusholme and parts of Moss Side and Withington in 1885; Burnage, Chorlton-cum-Hardy, Didsbury, Fallowfield, Levenshulme, Longsight, Withington, Baguley and Northenden between the 1880s and the 1930s; and Ringway in 1974.